CERV Middlesex: Make a Difference

 - Nonviolent Physical Crisis Intervention

 CERV Middlesex capitalizes on local volunteers’ knowledge of their area, and on the “can-do” spirit and compassion which Ontarians demonstrated during the Ice Storm in 1998, the Blackout in 2003 or the Highway 402 Snow Storm in 2010.
-By focusing on communities, it allows CERV Team Members to best meet local needs and maximize the potential for quick deployment and efficient and organized response in an emergency.
+In 2021-22, the CERV Middlesex Team worked thousands of volunteer hours, assisting as ushers and offering a friendly welcome at COVID vaccination clinics across the County.
+By focusing on our own communities, CERV Middlesex meets local needs and maximizes the potential for quick deployment and efficient and organized response in an emergency.

-Middlesex County began training CERV volunteers in 2007; at the same time, the Middlesex-London Health Unit founded the CERV MLHU Team, for volunteers who reside in the City of London.
-Well-trained CERV Volunteers will be a great help to our County & municipal staff when emergencies strike.
+Middlesex County began training CERV volunteers in 2007; trained CERV Volunteers will be a great help to our County & municipal staff when emergencies strike.
 CERV Team members also help to promote local emergency preparedness and provide assistance at major community events.

 What are the requirements of a CERV Middlesex Volunteer?